2010s in the music industry: Amazon

 Launched as a beta in 2007, Amazon Music is a digital music streaming service that combines the a-la-carte and subscription based payment models; users can download or stream songs.
 Included with an Amazon prime membership, the Amazon Music catalog currently consists of 29,157,740 songs.

-Pricing: Amazon Prime subscribers are given access to part of the music library, and can unlock full access by paying either $8 a month, or $79 per year.
-Non Amazon-Prime users can pay the industry standard of $10 per month, and there is a $4 per month option for users who exclusively listen through Amazon's Echo speaker.
+Pricing: Amazon Prime subscribers are given access to part of the music library, and can unlock full access by paying a fee.
+Non Amazon-Prime users pay a higher fee, and there is a lower fee for users who exclusively listen through Amazon's Echo speaker.

 Business model: subscription-based streaming + a-la-carte downloads.